 Scope note:

-This class comprises events that result in the creation of instances of D9 Data Object that represent the appearance and/or form of an instance of E18 Physical Thing such as paper documents, statues, buildings, paintings, etc.
+This class comprises events that result in the creation of instances of D9 Data Object that represent the appearance (for instance, light reflection properties), form or material distribution of an instance of E18 Physical Thing such as paper documents, statues, buildings, paintings, biological objects etc. Such methods are typically called “imaging techniques”.

 A particular case is the analogue-to-digital conversion of audiovisual material.

-This class represents the transition from a material thing to an immaterial representation of it.
+This class represents the transition from a material thing to an immaterial representation of a relevant spatial distribution of local physical properties on it (in the case auf audio material, also along the respective sound track)

-The characteristic subsequent processing steps on digital objects are regarded as instances of D3 Formal Derivation.
+Subsequent processing steps of the output of digitaization processes that preserve or improve the relevant spatial correlations with the digitized object or a part of it are regarded as instances of D3 Formal Derivation.

 In First Order Logic: